txuan1231/final/readme.md

 ### Key Takeaways

 What have you learned or practiced during this semester that aided in the completion of your project?
-I have learned about Java Script coding and how it works.
+This year, I learned how to perform JavaScript and how to start coding using it.
+We did the basics, like learning to write simple code and make things work on a website.
+This really helped me out when doing my project.

 ### Core Webpages